-Around 2 years ago, I was in a bad place mentally and physically.
-I had been burning the candle at both ends, very stressed, eating poorly, exhausted yet always wanting to do more, more, more.
-I had started a new job and for the first 6 months, was on probation whereby you have very little job security and your performance is constantly being assessed for company fit.
+A few years back, I was in a bad place mentally and physically.
+I had been burning the candle at both ends, very stressed, eating poorly, exhausted, zero self care and a burning desire that what I was doing was not enough and always wanting to do more, more, more.

-I had reached a point of complete despair, mentally and physically, where I just did not want to continue.
+I had reached a point of complete despair, mentally and physically, where I just did not want to continue the way I was living.
 I tried to explain it to my wife but all that came out was actually garbage.
 I couldn’t even summon the ability to articulate what was wrong.

 I just felt completely broken, mentally and physically.